Readri205/MS4_shopfront/README.md

       * The 'Bootstrap' card structure is used to return search results.
 This structures the returns into identifiable components with an image and corresponding details for a return.
 This keeps each return distinct and independent of each other.
   *   #### Imagery
       * Note that the background reference is [© Unsplash.com](https://unsplash.com/) for the image.
 As this is the case there is a risk that an image could be removed from the source and so the site image would fail.
 Copies of images are retained in the project image folder for backup.
-      * The background image is of 'Dark plants ...', designed to provide a reference to vineyards.
+      * The background image is of 'The grapes on the vineyards in Douro Valley, Portugal'.

             ![alt text](https://images.unsplash.com/photo-1596063093406-321358f23bb1?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1650&q=80)